turingschool/lesson_plans/ruby_04-apis_and_scalability/ember_data.markdown

 Why is this?

 Well, the proxy only happens if Ember can't respond to the route.
 As it stands, we actually have our mock server still in place.
-So, let's blow that away.
+So, let's blow that away by deleting the folder.

 Now, you'll notice that—if all went right—we're actually proxying to our Rails server.
 It's serving an API that Ember is consuming.

+## Independent Practice

+Extending the note functionality:

+* So, we have some pretty robust note taking functionality.
+When we switched over to Rails, we got `created_at` and `updated_at` for free.
+Can you add them to your Ember Data model?
+* Can you use this data in your template?
+(JavaScript date formatting is rough.
+I included the [moment.js](http://momentjs.com/)) library in your Brocfile.
+So, you have access to that.

+Building a second layer:

+On top of taking notes in Bartleby, we also want to be able to keep track of links—like Pinboard.
+Delicious, or Diigo.
+Can you add a second set of routes—a lot like the notes implementation—to keep track of links.

+Can you implement a links functionality on both the Rails and Ember side using some of the techniques we've covered over the last few days?

+**Challenge**: Create a relationship between notes and links.

+## Group Discussion

+If we have time, let's talk about:

+* adding Markdown processing to our application.
+* creating relations between notes and links